flyingpeng1/470-BERT-Project/README.md

 ## Instructions
+If you don't want to run the system and just want to see the resulting performance, you can view test_evaluation_output.json, dev_evaluation_output.json, and their associated logs test_eval.txt and dev_eval.txt

 In order to use the system, you must make sure that you have a few things set up first.
 Docker will take care of most dependencies, but you must make sure that you have installed:

 - Nvidia drivers  (VRAM >= 4GB)